pageshu/pageshu.github.io/Readme.md

 Now, you can visit the website at: http://116.205.139.7:8818

 ## Automatic deployment of VM Pages with GitHub Webhook
 ![](readme_img/hooks.png)

+One solution would be to use ```crontab``` for periodic pull from GitHub.
+A better solution is to use GitHub WebHook.

 ### Reference: